spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202204.0/products/concrete-products/managing-marketplace-concrete-product.md

 ## Filtering and sorting concrete products

-The following drop-down menus can be used to filter the marketplace concrete products on the *Concrete Products* page:
+You can use the following drop-down menus to filter the marketplace concrete products on the *Concrete Products* page:

 - Status of the concrete product
 - Validity dates